MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/example-architectures.md

 - In this scenario, you can own the public IP addresses.
 For more information, see [Custom IP address prefix (BYOIP)](/azure/virtual-network/ip-services/custom-ip-address-prefix).

-- You can add public-facing Level 4 or Level 7 inbound services if needed.
+- You can add public-facing L4 or L7 inbound services if needed.
 - You might or might not already have ExpressRoute connectivity between on-premises datacenters and Azure.

 ### Overview